Sabrina Filzmoser

-Sabrina Filzmoser (born 12 June 1980 in Wels) is a retired Austrian judoka.
+Sabrina Filzmoser (born 12 June 1980 in Wels) is an Austrian retired judoka.
 She is a two-time bronze medalist at the World Judo Championships and she has also won medals, including two golds, in her event at the European Judo Championships.
 She competed at the 2008, 2012, 2016, and 2020 Summer Olympics.

+Filzmoser had her last appearance as an ÖJV national team athlete at the 2023 Judo Grand Prix Linz.
+After an Ippon victory against Maýsa Pardaýewa, she was eliminated in the second round.
+During this event she was awarded 6th Dan.